Women share struggles, emotions and victories during final Lydia’s Listening Session

-Another woman said, “My struggles during COVID have been not being able to see my grandkids, not being able to go to church for a long while.
+One participant said, “My struggles during COVID have been not being able to see my grandkids, not being able to go to church for a long while.
 We are a small family church.
 We know everybody and not being able to see them every Sunday like we used to was really kind of hard.”

-“But we’ve had some victories too,” the woman added.
+“But we’ve had some victories, too,” the woman added.
 “We were safe from COVID-19.
 We did not contract it.
 So, there’s really a lot to give thanks for.
 My family members are all safe in spite of the fact that we’ve lost over 600,000 people to this disease.
 We had struggles, but we had a lot of victories as well.”

 “That’s a very good question,” said another member of the listening circle.
 She expressed her struggles with not being able to see or hug her grandchildren when she was able to see them.
 “I’m a touchy-feely person and not being able to touch those around me is a struggle.
 I just buried my father who was 102 and a World War II veteran.
 Out of an act of love, we could not have the kind of worship service experience for him that his life warranted, that he deserved.
 But the victory in that is that we were able to honor his life with a military burial.
 Those who were able came and we remembered him.

 “Another victory is I’ve learned to master technology and those who know me know that that is a victory.
 For me to be able to preach and do Bible study workshops and other means of fellowship and worship by Zoom without preaching an entire sermon that no one heard simply because I didn’t hit the unmute button is a victory.”